victoria-strand-dev/kollektivet_web_application_java/README.md

 16.11.2025:
 Goal for today: Make a demo video of the project and my progress so far.
 Therefor I won't be changing too much in the code today.

+20.11.2025:
+Today's goal: Use the session function I got to work last time, to fix the functionality for profile.html where one should be able to update one's user based on who's logged in.
+Profile.html is where the requierd CRUD functionalities will be fulfilled.
+The create part and read part will be fulfilled in in login.html, and update and delete will be fulfilled in profile.
+Potentially the delete part will be moved to settings.html which is more common in "real" webapplications.